Compare Medicare Plans

 Medicare can be broken down into four different types of coverage.

-The two main types of Medicare coverage are:
+The main types of Medicare coverage you can get are:

-- Get Part A and B, with the option of adding Part D or Medigap.
+1. Parts A and B, with the option of adding Part D and Medigap

-- Get a Part C plan (bundles Part A and B and usually Part D).
+2. Part C plan (bundles Part A and B and usually Part D)

 Part A